hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the App Service Environment exists.
 Defaults to the Resource Group of the Subnet (specified by `subnet_id`).

 * `subnet_id` - (Required) The ID of the Subnet which the App Service Environment should be connected to.
-Changing this forces a new resource to be created.

 ~> **NOTE** a /24 or larger CIDR is required.
 Once associated with an ASE, this size cannot be changed.

-~> **NOTE:** This is the "outbound" Subnet which is required to have a delegation to `Microsoft.Web/hostingEnvironments` as detailed in the example above.
-Additionally, an "inbound" subnet is required in the Virtual Network which must not have `enforce_private_link_endpoint_network_policies` enabled.
+~> **NOTE:** This Subnet requires a delegation to `Microsoft.Web/hostingEnvironments` as detailed in the example above.

+* `allow_new_private_endpoint_connections` - (Optional) Should new Private Endpoint Connections be allowed.
+Defaults to `true`.

 * `cluster_setting` - (Optional) Zero or more `cluster_setting` blocks as defined below.

+* `dedicated_host_count` - (Optional) This ASEv3 should use dedicated Hosts.
+Possible vales are `2`.
+Changing this forces a new resource to be created.

+~> **NOTE:** Setting this value will provision 2 Physical Hosts for your App Service Environment V3, this is done at additional cost, please be aware of the pricing commitment in the [General Availability Notes](https://techcommunity.microsoft.com/t5/apps-on-azure/announcing-app-service-environment-v3-ga/ba-p/2517990)

+* `internal_load_balancing_mode` - (Optional) Specifies which endpoints to serve internally in the Virtual Network for the App Service Environment.
+Possible values are `None` (for an External VIP Type), and `"Web, Publishing"` (for an Internal VIP Type).
+Defaults to `None`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.
+Changing this forces a new resource to be created.

+~> **NOTE:** The underlying API does not currently support changing Tags on this resource.
+Making changes in the portal for tags will cause Terraform to detect a change that will force a recreation of the ASEV3 unless `ignore_changes` lifecycle meta-argument is used.

 ---

 A `cluster_setting` block supports the following:

+~> **NOTE:** If this block is specified it must contain the `FrontEndSSLCipherSuiteOrder` setting, with the value `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`.

 * `name` - (Required) The name of the Cluster Setting.